abulat/airpreview/README.md

-# airpreview
+# airPreview

 Tests for the `/bank` endpoint stored in `integration` folder

 ## How to run
 0. You nee to have node v12.8.0 or higher (12.8.0 was used for development)
 1. Open the terminal from the `integration` folder and run `npm i`
-2. in order to run tests execute the following command: `npm run test`
+2. In order to run tests, execute the following command: `npm run test`

 ## Notes